Growth hacker roles have been becoming more and more common over the last few years.

 Why Do People Still Use Traditional Marketing Methods?

 Startups may fall victim to Stockholm syndrome and think they must pay tribute to the social media and search engine gods in order to be seen.
 After all, the biggest companies online have no problem doing this, and startups are compelled to use the same methods to compete for the same market share.
 What new business owners do not realize is that traditional solutions are only one method: Facebook ads and Google keyword competition is one marketing choice among many, not a mandate that must be followed.
-Growth hackers look for the highest ROI activities that are outside of the box.
+A growth hacker looks for the highest ROI activities that are outside of the box.

 How to Become a Growth Hacker